OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

 Although Jira can be configured for Public Access, over the past years, GitHub progressively became the de-facto platform (with GitLab and BitBucket on a smaller scale) for open source projects.
 Being the platform of choice for most developers, selecting GitHub for a project is one less hurdle to receiving contributions from the general public.

-Plus, with GitHub, you get access to GitHub extensive infrastructure, extensive API (more on that in another blog post) and third party tools.
+Plus, with GitHub, you get access to GitHub extensive infrastructure & API (more on that in another blog post) and third party tools.

 # Are GitHub issues the ideal solution ?